davidmrowe/www.rowerunning.co.uk/_posts/2015/2015-09-01-kona-diaries-2015-consistency-consistently-injured.md

 I'm fine.
 I cannot complain when there's others going through life changing times.

 Back to the hospital I went (they had a photo of me in reception - ok, the newspaper report of the Bognor Regis triathlon where a photo of me made it onto the page)!
-One small wound was dressed and then I was sent home and spent the next few days watching ahuge amount of bruising slowly appear and not at all enjoying my backside sticking to whatever item of clothing was placed next to it.
+One small wound was dressed and then I was sent home and spent the next few days watching a huge amount of bruising slowly appear and not at all enjoying my backside sticking to whatever item of clothing was placed next to it.
 Lovely!

 Right now I cannot run due to a constant pain in my coccyx/tailbone area.
 Two weeks post-crash I have one area that's still swollen badly and also an area in my upper back is giving me quite a few problems.

 I've got an appointment with a physio for later this week and hopefully she'll poke and prod me in the hope that I can perhaps try a little jog this weekend.
 We'll see.

-So, with the Ironman race just over five weeks away I'm not running, swimming isn't greatand I can just about ride for an hour on the indoor bike trainer (which I'm trying to do most days) before my hip hurts things don't look great.
+So, with the Ironman race just over five weeks away I'm not running, swimming isn't great and I can just about ride for an hour on the indoor bike trainer (which I'm trying to do most days) before my hip hurts things don't look great.

 Hmn, a 2.4 mile swim, 112 miles on the bike and a 26.2 mile run.
 This ain't a knitting club!